khongminhtn/helsinki-fullstack-course/notes/part2.md

         - json-server requires all resources to be sent in JSON format
         - Replacing an entire resource is done with HTTP PUT request
         - changing some of the resource's property is done with HTTP PATCH requests
+        - Deleting a resource is done with HTTP DELETE request
     - Sending Data to the server
         - API is used to send data in json format to database/backend
             - Post request or Get request is processed by back end